CaronLab/mhc-validator/README.md

 MHC interaction/presentation predictors into the discriminant function.

 ### Installing MHCvalidator
 On your Linux machine, create a virtual envirmonment with the python IDE (Integrated Develoment Enviroment) of your choice.
-In the example PyCharm was used.
+In the example PyCharm with python 3.10 was used.
 Then you can clone MHcvalidator from the CaronLab github page, install required packages and MHCvalidator as follows:

 ```python
 ## in your virtual environment terminal console run